-Sharon's forthcoming NoveL: My riviera
+Sharon's Latest NoveL: My riviera

 Suddenly exiled from Paris by her father, fifteen-year old Agnes finds herself living in the south of France with her sister Sophie, her ailing grandfather and two servants in the family’s long-neglected summer villa.
 Without any friends, they begin exploring the Riviera as a means of distracting themselves from the mysterious scandal that has sent their family south.